 - Responsiveness: The theme needs to adjust its layout across different screen sizes and devices.
 In the highly mobile world we live in, responsiveness is a necessity.

-- Speed: Although most themes don’t slow down your blog significantly, it’s still good to test it.
+- Speed: Although most themes don’t slow down your site significantly, it’s still good to test it.
 To test a theme’s speed, use the Pingdom Website Speed Test, enter the URL of the theme’s demo, and see how long the page takes to load.
 If the load time is longer than three seconds, you might want to find a different theme (ideally, the load time is below two seconds).

 - Ease of customization: It should be easy to customize the theme—otherwise, you’ll struggle every time you want to tweak something.
 Fortunately, many themes offer plenty of easy customization options.